vasulkalivearchive/audio/README.md

 Miklanek, S. (2022). *MediaArtLiveArchive – Audio Tagging* [Software]. https://github.com/vasulkalivearchive/audio

 ### Acknowledgements
-Project TL02000270 was co-financed from the state budget by the Technology agency of the Czech Republic under the ETA Progamme.
+The MediaArtLiveArchive – Audio Tagging software was implemented with the financial participation of the Technical Agency of the Czech Republic under the ÉTA programme.
+It is an output of the project Media Art Live Archive: Intelligent Interface for Interactive Mediation of Cultural Heritage (No. TL02000270).

 [![plot](./img/logo_TACR_zakl.png)](https://www.tacr.cz/)